 We are fortunate in Australia that we have a taxpayer-funded Age Pension which sets a minimum income for retired Australians, and many Australians rely on the Age Pension for their main source of income in retirement.
 A significant percentage also rely on the Age Pension to supplement a primary, private source of income.

-For most Australians, a FULL or PART Age Pension will feature prominently in retirement plans, notwithstanding harsh changes to the Age Pension assets test from January 2017 (see SuperGuide article How do I apply for the Australian Age Pension?).
+For most Australians, a FULL or PART Age Pension will feature prominently in retirement plans, notwithstanding the recent harsh changes to the Age Pension assets test which took effect since January 2017 (see SuperGuide article How do I apply for the Australian Age Pension?).

-For some Australians seeking a much higher level of income, say, an annual income of $100,000 a year, then they can expect the Age Pension will play a much smaller role, if any, in their retirement plans.
+For those Australians seeking a much higher level of income, say, an annual retirement income of $100,000 a year, they can expect the Age Pension will play a much smaller role, if any, in their retirement plans.

 Anyone planning to live on $100,000 a year in retirement will need a hefty amount of superannuation savings, or other form of savings, to finance this type of lifestyle for 25 to 35 years, or perhaps even longer.
-In the table below we provide the retirement lump sums necessary if you want your annual income (and the savings that support that income) to last 22 years or 35 years, and also if your retirement savings generate investment returns of 3%, 5% or 7% a year.
+In the table below we provide the retirement lump sums necessary if you want your annual income (and the savings that support that income) to last 25 years or 35 years, and also taking into account whether your retirement savings generate investment returns of 3%, 5% or 7% a year.

 Aiming for $100,000 a year in today’s dollars

-If you are expecting to live on $100,000 a year in retirement, then you will also need to consider that $100,000 in 30 years’ time will buy a lot less than $100,000 today, so you will need to cushion your plans with an annual income that increases each year, to ensure you are still receiving $100,000 a year in today’s dollars.
+If you are expecting to live on $100,000 a year in retirement, then you will also need to consider that $100,000 in 30 years’ time will buy a lot less than $100,000 today.
+Adjusting your annual retirement income for increases in prices (inflation), enables you to cushion your plans with an annual income that maintains its purchasing power after 10, 20 or 30 years, to ensure you are still receiving $100,000 a year in today’s dollars.
 What this means is that you factor in the effect of inflation, and increase your annual income each year.

 For example, if we assume inflation is 3% a year, then in year 1 of your retirement, your annual income is $100,000, but in year 2, your annual income will need to be $103,000, and in year 3, your income will need to be $106,090, to ensure that the same lifestyle is maintained each year.
 An annual income of $106,090 in year 3 is the equivalent of $100,000 in year 1 (that is, in today’s dollars), assuming inflation has been steady at 3% a year.
 (For more information on the importance of planning for an annual income in today’s dollars, see SuperGuide article Retirement: Today’s dollars, and why $1 million can’t last forever.)